 The Centers for Medicare & Medicaid Services (CMS) published its 800-page 2020 Medicare Physician Fee Schedule Proposed Rule August 14, 2019.
-The agency will accept comments through September 27, 2019.
-Any interested party may submit comments electronically via www.regulations.gov, referencing “CMS-1715-P.” The 2020 Final Rule will be published by year’s end, likely before Thanksgiving.
+The agency was accepting comments through September 27, 2019.
+Any interested party could submit comments electronically via www.regulations.gov, referencing “CMS-1715-P.” The 2020 Final Rule will be published by year’s end, likely before Thanksgiving.

 Conversion Factor.
 In the Proposed Rule, CMS announced that physicians will see a 0.14% increase in the Medicare conversion factor, from $36.04 in 2019 to $36.09 in 2020.
 The calculation of the annual conversion factor is mandated under the Medicare Access and CHIP Reauthorization Act of 2015.
 Any additional increase would require congressional action.

 RVU Updates.
 CMS estimates that its proposed updates to work, practice expense, and malpractice relative value units (RVUs) for 2020 will result in minor changes in total allowed charges for some specialties, as illustrated below:

 All other specialties are expected to experience no more than a 1% gain or loss in total allowed charges due to proposed RVU changes.
 Keep in mind that CMS’ estimates are based on the entire specialty, and the impact of the proposed RVU changes can vary widely depending on the mix of services provided in a practice.

 Appropriate Use.
 Other big news in the Proposed Rule includes CMS’ announcement that it will not further delay the January 1, 2020, implementation of the long-awaited mandate requiring that clinicians consult appropriate use criteria through a qualified clinical decision support mechanism when ordering advanced imaging services.
 For a detailed explanation of these requirements, please refer to this MLN Matters article.